Integrating meaningful connectivity module into household surveys

 Integrating modules on asset ownership into household surveys

-The United Nations Statistics Division’s “Guidelines for Producing Statistics on Asset Ownership” from a Gender Perspective includes sample modules on asset ownership for national statistical offices and other relevant actors to integrate into recurring household surveys.
+The United Nations Statistics Division’s “Guidelines for Producing Statistics on Asset Ownership from a Gender Perspective” includes sample modules on asset ownership for national statistical offices and other relevant actors to integrate into recurring household surveys.
 The guidelines conceptualize asset ownership—such as the ownership of land or property—as documented ownership, reported ownership, right to sell, and the right to bequeath.
-The modules support gender analysis of asset ownership to encourage policymakers to address women’s economic empowerment, poverty reduction, and to further learn about women’s livelihoods.
+The modules support gender analysis of asset ownership to encourage policymakers to address women’s economic empowerment, poverty reduction, and to further understand women’s livelihoods.